 With a complex history of crowdfund campaigns, , delayed shipping and unhappy customers, Extreme Fliers are again on Indiegogo.
 This time the product is Micro Drone 4.0 and the campaign is far from honest.

-Micro Drone 4.0 has launched on the Indiegogo crowdfunding platform with a number of perk options available, offering the base drone with controller for around $200.
+Micro Drone 4.0 has launched on the Indiegogo crowdfunding platform with a number of perk options available, offering the base drone with controller for an initially discounted $200, this will transition to a $350 RRP after crowdfunding completion.

 As a successor to the controversial Micro Drone 3.0, the new design is suggested to incorporate an entirely revised Qualcomm flight controller, HD camera, sensor-set plus a mechanical brushed 2-axis gimbal.